Approved: March 24, 2017

 In addition to the responsibilities outlined in 4.1.1:

-a) the supervising member, when acting as primary or alternate supervisor for a member holding a certificate authorizing supervised practice, must provide reasonable training and mentoring to assist the supervised member in the registration process; and,
+a) Supervising members, when acting as primary or alternate supervisor for a member holding a certificate authorizing supervised practice, must provide reasonable training and mentoring to assist the supervised member in the registration process; and,

-b) the supervising member must co-sign all psychological reports and formal correspondence related to psychological services prepared by supervisees.
+b) Must co-sign all psychological reports and formal correspondence related to psychological services prepared by their supervisee.